 Fishing the La Jolla Kelp Beds

-I had only fished twice before on the West Coast.
-Once for rainbow trout in Lake Poway, which is known for trophy largemouth bass that feed on the stocked trout.
-The other time was a saltwater trip one August, where we caught Pacific barracuda and yellowtail on a party boat.
-By late December, the barracuda and yellowtail have long since left the area for warmer water, but plenty of angling opportunities remain, especially over deep water kelp beds just north of San Diego.
-So Mosey and I settled on a half day trip aboard aboard the 85-foot vessel, New Seaforth.
-Next to its dock was a fully outfitted tackle shop with its walls adorned with heavy, colorful jigs that we don't see much of in Connecticut.
-We rented conventional rods and reels there and picked up one-day California fishing licenses.
-A shop hand gave us a bag of hooks and 6-ounce lead drail weights to get our baits to the bottom in a hurry.
+Mosey and I settled on a half day trip aboard aboard the 85-foot vessel, New Seaforth.
+Next to its dock was a fully outfitted tackle shop with its walls adorned with heavy, colorful jigs that we don't see much of back in Connecticut.
+We rented conventional rods and reel combos there and picked up one-day California fishing licenses.
+An employee gave us a bag of hooks and six-ounce lead drail weights to get our baits to the bottom in a hurry.
 The party boat included about 60 other anglers on board that morning, not my preferred manner of fishing, but an affordable way to get on the water.

-| A slew of colorful jigs hung on the wall of Seaforth's headquarters |
+A slew of colorful jigs hung on the wall of Seaforth's headquarters

 Mosey's ready!